ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 Red Hat OpenShift 4 introduced the following concepts:

 * Installer Provisioned Infrastructure (IPI) - For use on supported platforms, only AWS currently.
-The installer provisions the underlying infrastructure for the cluster as well as configuring the cluster.
+The installer provisions the underlying infrastructure for the cluster and it configures the cluster.
 * User Provisioned Infrastructure (UPI)  -  For use on bare metal, vSphere, and other clouds that do not support IPI.
 The user is required to provision the infrastructure; compute, network, storage that the OpenStack cluster is hosted on.
 The installer configures only the cluster.

 These instructions use the OpenShift installer in the UPI mode.
-Terraform is used to provision the 7 VMs for the bootstrap, control-plane, and compute nodes.
-The process is as follows:
+Terraform is used to provision the seven VMs for the bootstrap, control-plane, and compute nodes.
+The following process is completed:

-* A yaml file is created that is ingested by the OpenShift installer.
+1. A `yaml` file is created that is ingested by the OpenShift installer.
-* The installer is run and creates a number of files including the Ignition files.
-Ignition files are used to configure the bootstrap, control-plane, and compute nodes at first boot.
+2. The installer is run and creates a number of files, including the Ignition files.
+The Ignition files are used to configure the bootstrap, control-plane, and compute nodes at first boot.
-* The Ignition file for the bootstrap node is copied to the NGINX default directory on the bastion node so that the bootstrap node can fetch it on first boot.
+3. The Ignition file for the bootstrap node is copied to the NGINX default directory on the bastion node, so that the bootstrap node can fetch it on first boot.
-* The Ignition Terraform file is updated with the DNS server.
+4. The Ignition Terraform file is updated with the DNS server.
-* The terraform.tfvars file is created to hold the variables for the Terrafrom installation 8 Terraform is run, which provisions the VMs, they are started, configured and the OpenShift cluster created.
+5. The `terraform.tfvars` file is created to hold the variables for the Terrafrom installation.
+6. Terraform is run, which provisions the VMs.
+The VMs are started, configured, and the OpenShift cluster is created.

 For more information about installing the OpenShift user provider infrastructure, see [Internet and Telemetry access for OpenShift Container Platform](https://docs.openshift.com/container-platform/4.1/installing/installing_vsphere/installing-vsphere.html#cluster-entitlements_installing-vsphere){:external}.